creativecommons/cc-legal-tools-app/README.md

 ### Prerequisites

 This project depends on Docker and Git.
+It also requires this repository and the data repository (the codebases) be cloned next to each other.

 #### MacOS